davs3275/sbs/med/collier.md

 ---
 4.24 *' If you would live at your ease," says Democritus, "manage but a few things."
-I think it had been better if he had said,*' Do nothing but what is necessary ; and what becomes the reason of a social being, and in the order too it prescribes it."
+I think it had been better if he had said,*' Do nothing but what is necessary; and what becomes the reason of a social being, and in the order too it prescribes it."
 For by this rule a man has the double pleasure of making his actions good and few into the bargain.
 For the